This post may contain affiliate links. Please read my disclosure policy.

 Let it Rest

-And, speaking of the gravy!
-This Port Wine Gravy is insanely good and incredibly easy to prepare.
-If you’ve had issues with preparing gravy in the past, you’re going to love this easy recipe.
+This Port Wine Gravy is amazing and so easy to prepare.
+If you’ve had issues with preparing gravy in the past, you’re going to love this easy method.

-Although not included in the recipe, I always serve this with creamy horseradish on the side.
+I always serve beef tenderloin with creamy horseradish on the side.
 Just combine sour cream with as much creamed horseradish as you’d like.

 Whatever you are serving and whoever you are celebrating with, I wish you and yours a beautiful holiday.